Time Required: Under 2 hours

 - Break the root ball into smaller sections with your hands when working with delicate plants.

-- Larger, more tightly knit root balls will require slicing into sections with a knife.
+- Larger, more tightly knit root balls will require slicing into sections with a garden knife.

 - If your perennial has a rhizome or tuber that grows horizontally, like bearded iris, dig it up and use a sharp knife or pruning shears to cut it into pieces.
 Leave at least one bud and some roots on each piece.